UCB-stat-159-s23/hw04-group17/_sources/contribution_statement.md

 Didi Duan: completed all tasks in this part.

 ### Add tests to readligo.py
+Lia Yang: completed all tasks in this part.

 ### Create utils.py
-Andy Zuo - completed all tasks in this part follow the direction Lia Yang & Helen Tan: fixed all the errors and mistakes on this task by rerun the notebook and modify the utils.py
+Andy Zuo - completed all tasks in this part follow the direction

+Lia Yang & Helen Tan: fixed all the errors and mistakes on this task by rerun the notebook and modify the utils.py

 ### Make new plotting utility in utils.py
-Andy Zuo - completed all tasks in this part follow the direction Lia Yang & Helen Tan: fixed all the errors and mistakes on this task by modifying the utils.py file
+Andy Zuo - completed all tasks in this part follow the direction

+Lia Yang & Helen Tan: fixed all the errors and mistakes on this task by modifying the utils.py file

 ### Add tests to utils.py